deadzg/knowledge-share/Security/Gpg/gpg-basics.md

 - PGP is not free for commerical/business use, but GPG is free

 ## Use Case
 Got some secret message to share with someone else.
 May be you can mail them, send text messages, send a voice message, call them over phone.
-All of the above communications are protected but can be peeped by anyone having specilized skills.
-Thus you secret message is not secret enough.
+All of the above communications are protected but can be peeped by anyone having specialized skills.
+Thus your secret message is not secure enough.
 GPG comes to the resuce.

 We will be using standard terminology of Alice(Sender), Bob(Receiver) and Eve(Intruder)

-### Scenario 1:
+### Scenario:
 Alice wants to share password for an account/portal with Bob.
 Steps:
 - Alice will ask for public key of Bob
 - Bob will send the public key over internet
-- Alice will encrpyt the message with public key of Bob and Sign it with her private key
+- Alice will encrpyt the message with public key of Bob and sign it with her private key
 - Alice sends the encrypted and signed message over email to Bob
-- Alice also sends her public key to Bob (this is needs for verifying the signature)
+- Alice also sends her public key to Bob (this is needed for verifying the signature)
-- Bob verifies the message is from Alice using Alices public key
+- Bob verifies the message is from Alice using Alice's public key
-- Once verified Bob uses it's private key to decrypt the messages
+- Once verified Bob uses it's private key to decrypt the message

 GPG Commands to achive the above scenario
 #### Bob's Machine: